Table for Six:

 Janice has over 25 years of nursing, nurse leadership, and health care administration experience.
 Her clinical and administrative duties include nursing positions (from emergency room to labor and delivery), as well as director of nurse staffing at The Methodist Hospital.
 Her passion is helping people transition from hospital to home.
 Janice writes, “We need a team of nurses, pharmacists, social workers, behavioral health specialist, and end of life champions to identify needs and insert the program in an effort to prevent unnecessary re-admissions and foster living comfortably in the next environment.”
 Janice was a Senatorial Fellow for Senator Robert Dole and worked on the Senate Finance Committee as a legislative aid for health care initiatives and Medicare.
 She is currently involved in a number of civic and professional organizations, and was the previous Chair for The Teen Health Clinic (Harris County), providing health services for low-income pregnant teenagers.

-Stewart C. Nelson - Vice-President at the Institute for Spirituality and Health at the Texas Medical Center
+Stuart C. Nelson - Vice-President at the Institute for Spirituality and Health at the Texas Medical Center

-Stewart manages an interdisciplinary team that works within the intersection of spiritual/religious belief, practice, and community life, and health.
+Stuart manages an interdisciplinary team that works within the intersection of spiritual/religious belief, practice, and community life, and health.
 Stuart completed bachelor’s degrees in cognitive science, psychology, and religious studies at Rice University, and went on to complete a master’s in religious studies at University of California at Santa Barbara.
 His work focuses on applying theories and methods from cognitive science of religion in the context of health systems to increase quality of care.
 Most recently, he has been a leader in the Faith & Diabetes Initiative, which empowers lay leaders from across communities of faith to lead diabetes self-management classes with special attention to religious belief and practice.
 Stuart is a musically-minded lover of hip-hop, folk, and classical Indian music, as well as impressionism, surrealism, and modern art.
 He is also an avid birder.

 Dr. Shainy Varghese - Associate Professor/Pediatric Nurse Practitioner (PhD, RN, CPNP)